crslade/crslade.github.io/_projects/consulting.md

 ---

 Contact me with your app or website idea.
-I have lots of web and mobile development experience including the following:
+I have lots of experience in Web and mobile development including the following:

 * Full Stake Development
   * Ruby on Rails